-Recommendations of the use of further diagnostic tests are based on recommendations from NICE Clinical Guideline 104 and are detailed below.
+Recommendations of the use of further diagnostic tests are based on recommendations from NICE Clinical Guideline 104 (2010), ESMO Clinical Guideline 2023, RCPath Standards and datasets for reporting cancers 2018, NHSE Genomic Test Directory 2023 and NCCN Clinical Practice Guideline 1/2023 and are detailed below.

 Test Action Only measure: Tumour markers AFP and hCG in presentations compatible with germ-cell tumours (particularly mediastinal and/or retroperitoneal masses and in young men).
 AFP in presentations compatible with hepatocellular cancer.
 PSA in presentations compatible with prostate cancer.
 CA125 in presentations compatible with ovarian cancer (including inguinal node, chest, pleural, peritoneal or retroperitoneal presentations).
 Carefully interpret the results because of limited test specificity.
 Upper and lower Carry out only if the symptoms, histology or radiology suggest a GI gastrointestinal primary tumour.
 (GI) endoscopy Mammography Do not offer routinely unless clinical or pathological features are compatible with breast cancer.
 Breast magnetic resonance imaging (MRI) Refer patients with adenocarcinoma involving the axillary nodes to a breast cancer MDT.
 If a primary tumour is not identified after standard breast investigations, consider dynamic contrast-enhanced breast MRI to identify lesions suitable for targeted biopsy.
 Positron emission tomography-computed tomography PET CT Offer to patients with cervical lymphadenopathy if: a primary tumour is not identified on ear, nose and throat panendoscopy and radical treatment is an option.
-Consider for patients with extra-cervical presentations.
-Discuss with CUP team or CUP network MDT first.
+Consider PET scan indications in line with updated ESMO guidance-consider pet in those patients who have either isolated site of metastatic disease or oligometastases which can be treated radically.
 Immunohistochemistry Follow Dataset for histopathological reporting of cancer of unknown primary (CUP) and malignancy of unknown primary origin (MUO) (The Royal College of Pathologists - Standards and datasets for reporting cancers, July 2018) - see Appendix 1 (Flowchart for the pathological approach to CUP/MUO) Flexible bronchoscopy and video-assisted thoracoscopic surgery (VATS) When percutaneous biopsy is unsuitable or inappropriate for intrapulmonary nodules of probable metastatic origin offer: flexible bronchoscopy with biopsy, brushings and washings even when there is no endobronchial or central nodal disease on imaging VATS exploration only after a negative bronchoscopic procedure.
-Histology to investigate Obtain a tissue sample for histology in patients with ascites, if malignant peritoneal disease technically possible.
-Gene-expression-based profiling Do not use to identify primary tumours.
+Histology to investigate malignant peritoneal disease Obtain a tissue sample for histology in patients with ascites, if technically possible.